neilramaswamy/structured-streaming/docs/guides/connectors/sources.md

 # Sources

 In Structured Streaming, a source is the location from which Spark reads a stream of data over which processing occurs.
 The stream of data in the source is read into a _streaming DataFrame_.
-A streaming DataFrame is essentially an unbounded table into which new records are incrementallhy appended.
+A streaming DataFrame is essentially an unbounded table into which new records are incrementally appended.
 Spark APIs apply to a stream DataFrame in the same way that they apply to static DataFrames.

 ## What are the built-in data sources?